BipulG05/LittleTalk/README.md

 ---

-Feel free to customize the README based on specific details, features, or guidelines relevant to your project.
+Feel free to customize the README based on specific details, features, or guidelines relevant to project.
+In future it can be changed.